 - Transfer power to the wheels that do have traction

-Your traction control system usually shares sensors (such as the wheel speed sensors) and other components with your anti-lock brake system (ABS), working in conjunction with it to maintain your car’s stability.
-The traction control system is operated by a computer that can detect when and how much the wheels are slipping, and then decide what to do to stabilize your car.
+Your traction control system usually shares sensors (such as the wheel speed sensors) and other components with your anti-lock brake system (ABS), working in conjunction with it to maintain your car's stability.
+The traction control system is operated by a computer that can detect when and how much the wheels are slipping and then decide how to stabilize your car.

-Let’s start out with a full explanation of every possible reason for the traction control warning light to come on.
-It can mean either that your traction control system is operating normally, or there is a malfunction.
+Let's start with a full explanation of every possible reason for the traction control warning light to come on.
+It can mean either that your traction control system is operating normally or there is a malfunction.

 First, here are some situations when it is normal to see your traction control warning light come on:

-- When you first start your car, and all of your dashboard warning lights come on as a test, so you can be sure that they are working properly.
+- When you first start your car, all of your dashboard warning lights come on as a test so you can be sure that they are working properly.

-- When your wheels slip, and your traction control system is working to keep your car stable – the worse the road conditions, the more that the light will come on.
+- When your wheels slip, and your traction control system works to keep your car stable - the worse the road conditions, the more light will come on.